ClassiCube/ClassiCube/readme.md

 **It is not affiliated with (or supported by) Mojang AB, Minecraft, or Microsoft in any way.**

 You can grab the latest stable binaries [here](https://github.com/UnknownShadow200/ClassicalSharp/releases).

 You can grab the very latest OpenGL build [here](http://cs.classicube.net/latest.zip) and the latest Direct3D 9 build [here](http://cs.classicube.net/latest.DirectX.zip).

 #### What ClassicalSharp is
 * Works with both minecraft.net and classicube.net accounts.
 * Lightweight, minimal memory usage compared to the standard client.
 * Works with effectively all graphics cards that support OpenGL or Direct3D 9.
-* Provides single-player support. (only flatgrass generator, but can load .dat and .fcm maps)
+* Provides single-player support. (only flatgrass generator, but can load .dat, .cw and .fcm maps)

 It **does not** work with 'modern/premium' Minecraft servers.

 #### Requirements
 * Windows: .NET framework 2.0 or Mono.
-(Vista and later have .NET framework 2.0 built in)
+(Vista and later have .NET framework 2.0 built in) ClassicalSharp has been verified to work on Windows 2000, unsure about ME and 98.
 * Linux: Mono.
 * Mac OS X: Mono.
 (Not tested at all yet - likely just crashes)